Who is Don Moore? The boxer fighting Floyd Mayweather on a helipad

 Who is Don Moore?
-The boxer fighting Floyd Mayweather on a helipad in Abu Dhabi
+The boxer fighting Floyd Mayweather on a helipad in Dubai

 Moore, 42, is the latest fighter to take on Mayweather in an exhibition bout